Unstructured-IO/unstructured/README.md

 ### Installation Instructions for Local Development

-The following instructions are intended to help you get up and running with `unstructured` locally if you are planning to contribute to the project.
+The following instructions are intended to help you get up and running with `meridian_partition` locally if you are planning to contribute to the project.

 This project uses [uv](https://docs.astral.sh/uv/) for dependency management.
 Install it first: